This post is sponsored by Kaiser Permanente Orange County but all thoughts and opinions are my own.

 Signs and Symptoms of Anxiety

 It is natural for us to have low mood or worry about things.
 It’s a part of life, but when it starts to disrupt normal life, then it needs to be addressed and treated.
+One way of treating your anxiety could be to use sativa strains of cannabis from a weed dispensary.

 Some of the signs and symptoms of anxiety include difficulty focusing, low energy levels, unusual sleep patterns, irritability, muscle tension, jaw clenching, shoulder/neck pain and the inability to complete normal every day tasks.
 Someone with Postpartum Anxiety might feel like something bad is going to happen all the time and be in a constant state of worry.
 We all worry about things from time to time in life but when it starts to impair your daily life, then it’s a problem.